JKirchartz/jkirchartz.github.com/_posts/2023-02-11-Stealing_Stefans_Idea.md

 ---
 layout: post
-title: "Blog Post Bookmarklet, or Stealing Stefan's Idea..."
+title: "Blog Post Bookmarklet, or Stealing Stefan's Idea&hellip;"
-tags: article
+tags: article bookmarklet
 ---

 A fine fellow told me about their [bookmarklet for making GHpages posts](https://stefanhayden.com/blog/2022/10/01/Quick-jekyll-Posts-with-Bookmarklet/) so I've decided to steal their idea, I love bookmarklets.<!--more-->

-Theirs is a little more involved, I simplified it for my uses...
+Theirs is a little more involved, I simplified it for my uses&hellip;

 ```
 var isoDate = (new Date()).toISOString();